Skip to main content

 Blood tests

-Your GP may give you a full blood test.
+Your GP may give you a blood test.
+This can check for iron deficiency anaemia.

-This can identify iron deficiency anaemia, which is often caused by heavy periods.
-If you have iron deficiency anaemia, your GP will likely prescribe iron tablets.
+Iron deficiency anaemia is often caused by heavy periods.
+If you have it, your GP may prescribe iron tablets.

 You may need another blood test to check for blood clotting disorders.